davetron5000/ruby-style/usage.md

                                          (default: bin/../etc/preamble.md)

 This pretty much covers it; you can generate files from other directories, customize the order file, omit the "Why", and make your own preamble.

+### Tool Tweaks

+While I don't want to incorporate your particular style, I very much *do* what to incorporate any bugfixes or features to the tool itself.
+It's pretty hard-coded to Markdown and a particular way of doing things that I think looks decent on Github, but feel free to make all that better or more flexible!

+    $ rake features

+will guide the way